[Fixed] Mac Fan Running Loud after macOS Sonoma Upgrade

 Apple doesn't allow you to control fan speed.
 But thanks to third-party tools like Mac Fan Control, now you can manage your fan speed manually.

-It's worth noting that manually controlling fan speed may make your Mac hot and system unstable.
+It's worth noting that manually controlling fan speed may make your Mac hot and your system unstable.
 Don't do it if you don't know much about Mac.

-Free up Storage Space
+Free Up Storage Space

 Not only can an overheated CPU cause loud fans, but it can also cause your Mac to run slowly.
-To keep your Mac run normally, you should reserve at least 15% of storage space.
+To keep your Mac running normally, you should reserve at least 15% of storage space.